e3prom/rVRRPd/README.md

    * Sniffer mode (`-m0`)
    * Virtual Router in foreground mode (`-m1`)
    * Virtual Router in daemon mode (`-m2`)
- * Support MAC-based Virtual LAN interface (`macvlan`)
+ * Support MAC-based Virtual LAN interface (`macvlan`) (Linux)
+ * Support Berkeley Packet Filter (`BPF`) (FreeBSD)

 # Development
-This project is still in **_development_** stage, and at this time, only supports the Linux and FreeBSD operating systems.
+This project is still in **_development_** stage, and at this time, only supports Linux and the FreeBSD operating systems.
 There is no stable API, configuration or even documentation yet.
-Please keep in mind that [`rVRRPd`](https://github.com/e3prom/rVRRPd) may not always be fully interoperable with standard-compliant network equipments.
+Please keep in mind that [`rVRRPd`](https://github.com/e3prom/rVRRPd) may not always be fully interoperable with standard-compliant network equipments, especially when using proprietary features.

 The development roadmap for the upcoming `0.2.0` release can be found on its [dedicated project page](https://github.com/e3prom/rVRRPd/projects/2).

 # Dependencies
- * A Linux or FreeBSD 64-bits operating system
+ * A Linux or FreeBSD (Experimental) 64-bits operating system.
  * An Intel IA-64 (x86_64), or an ARMv8 processor (aarch64).
  * Rust's [`Cargo`](https://doc.rust-lang.org/cargo/) (v1.33.0 or higher), to build the project and all its dependencies.
  * At least one Ethernet interface(s), see [`conf/rvrrpd.conf`](conf/rvrrpd.conf) for a basic TOML configuration example.
  * Root privileges, required to access raw sockets, configure interfaces and to add kernel routes.
- * The [`libnl-3`](https://www.infradead.org/~tgr/libnl/) and `libnl-route-3` libraries for accessing the netlink interface.
+ * The [`libnl-3`](https://www.infradead.org/~tgr/libnl/) and `libnl-route-3` libraries for accessing the netlink interface (Linux only).

 # Build and run
 To quickly build a development version of [`rVRRPd`](https://github.com/e3prom/rVRRPd), first make sure you have the **latest** version of [`Cargo`](https://doc.rust-lang.org/cargo/) installed.
-The recommended steps are to first [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) Cargo, then the GNU Compiler Collection (GCC) toolchain and lastly the `libnl-3` development packages (including headers files), namely `libnl-3-dev` and `libnl-route-3-dev` on Debian and derivatives.
+The recommended steps are to first [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) Cargo, then the GNU Compiler Collection (GCC) toolchain and lastly the `libnl-3` development packages (including headers files), namely `libnl-3-dev` and `libnl-route-3-dev` on Linux Debian and derivatives.

 To quickly build the daemon executable, use the `make` or `cargo build --release` command:
 ```console